CrzPhil/Pathfinder/README.md

 # Pathfinder
-A* Algorithm Pathfinder with pygame and tkinter GUI
+## A* Algorithm Pathfinder with pygame and tkinter GUI

-Master File features pygame GUI with the grid in place.
-On click you draw a white square, however, it does not snap to grid and cannot be drawn continuously.

-Goal for next few branches is to fix these 2 problems.
+When you run the program you first get prompted to type the coordinates of the starting and end-point.

+Then you get a big gui with a grid of blocks, on which you can draw obstacles and paths.

+When you are done, the program runs its magic, using the A* algorithm, and tries to find the fastest path from the start to the end point, avoiding and pathing around obstacles.

+This project is still WIP.